Snake Plant Varieties: 16 Unique Types for Your Home

 Snake plants are more than just “easy houseplants.”
 With over 70 varieties, they come in shapes, colors, and sizes that can transform a room’s mood—from bold architectural forms to playful compact rosettes.

 Over the years, I’ve grown dozens of types in my own home, and what I’ve learned is this: each one has its own personality.
 Some stand tall and dramatic, others twist and curl, and a few even surprise you with blooms.

-In this guide, I’ll walk you through 16 of the most striking and beginner-friendly snake plant varieties, giving you not just their looks, but also little quirks and care tips you’ll only notice once you live with them.
+While each variety is unique, mastering the basics of how to care for snake plants will ensure every type in your collection thrives.
 Whether you’re new to houseplants or adding to a growing collection, you’ll find a snake plant here that fits your style, space, and lifestyle.

 16 Popular Snake Plant Varieties